theodoremoreland/Notes/AWS/Cloud_Practitioner/Cost.md

 for spending on the entire account are not enabled by default, despite being able to "create" them on the CloudWatch console.

-### CloudTrail

-Montitors API calls to AWS (i.e. commands to AWS services)

-### Billing

-Cost Explorer
-    Used to analyze cost AFTER they have been incurred.

-Budgets
-    Used to budget or predict cost BEFORE they are incurred.

-    you can further specify the percent accrual toward the cost or usage threshold.
-For example, specifying 100%    the actual costs of a $1,000 budget will alert you when the $1,000 threshold is exceeded.

-    You can also supplement these alerts by setting one against forecasted cost or usage values (e.g., 105% of your budgeted value), which will alert you of possible anomalies or changes in behavior.

-    Each budget can have up to 5 associated alerts.
-Each alert can have up to 10 email subscribers and can optionally be published to an SNS topic

-Pricing policies:

-Pay as you go
-Pay less when you reserve
-Pay even less per unit by using more
-Pay even less as AWS grows
-Custom pricing

 Drivers of cost
 Compute
 Storage
 Data outbound